 Sometimes outgrown school uniform isn’t in good enough condition to pass on or sell secondhand, but this doesn’t mean it can’t be reused.
 Unsaleable uniform can be turned into bunting or gifts, such as keepsake bears for Y6 leavers.
 It's eco-friendly, doesn't impact the PTA's precious funds and won't cause upset over your constitution.

-Nothing says summer quite like bunting.
-During the summer fair season, schools are covered in strings of colourful flags.
-‘Bunting is the quickest way to create an immediate visual impact,’ says Klare Stratton, founder of Event Flag Hire.
-‘It’s often made out of scrap fabric, making it a cost-effective decoration for PTAs.
+‘Bunting is a quick way to create an immediate visual impact,’ says Klare Stratton, founder of Event Flag Hire.
+‘It’s often made out of scrap fabric, so old uniform is perfect.
 Hang your bunting at eye level in swathes to achieve the best effect.’

 I used purple and blue logo jumpers to represent the past and present of the school, as well as plain triangles, onto which I painted letters to spell out the school name.
 It took me about two weeks to make 55 leavers’ gifts and the bunting.
 The school and PTA were over the moon.
 It makes the school look so much brighter now that it is on permanent display.

 ‘It’s not necessary to use cable ties to hang bunting,’ says Klare Stratton.
 ‘It’s easier to tie it up with hemp twine using a slip knot – the perfect opportunity to teach the children how to tie one.’

 ‘We store our PTA jumper bunting neatly in a waterproof plastic box with a lid so it is ready for use at each PTA event,’ says Nathalie Dawson, PTA secretary at St James’ CofE Primary School in Cheltenham.
 ‘It’s folded one flag on top of the other so it remains dry, untangled and ready to pull out and put up!’